icsa-hua/carla/README.md

 We also use the Douglas-Peucker methodology to tailor the path to the energy estimator requirements and minimize the fault percentage.

-Our complete published work can be accesed here: https://www.mdpi.com/2071-1050/16/12/4963
+Our complete published work can be accessed here: https://www.mdpi.com/2071-1050/16/12/4963

 ### How-To-Use